VincentH-Net/QuickCross/Readme.md

         Text = "Text for a new tweet";
         var now = DateTime.Now;
         TweetList.Insert(0, new Tweet {
-			Text = "Creating a simple Twitter app for iOS with QuickCross", UserName = "Me", CreatedAt = now.AddSeconds(-115) });
+			Text = "Creating a simple Twitter app with QuickCross", UserName = "Me", CreatedAt = now.AddSeconds(-115) });
         TweetList.Insert(0, new Tweet {
-			Text = "Created an iOS solution with an application and a library project", UserName = "Me", CreatedAt = now.AddSeconds(-63) });
+			Text = "Created a solution with an application and a library project", UserName = "Me", CreatedAt = now.AddSeconds(-63) });
         TweetList.Insert(0, new Tweet {
 			Text = "Added Tweet model class",